Cylinders in canonical del Pezzo fibrations

 In what follows, we shall deal with the remaining cases.
-For all remaining cases, we can take a birational morphism $\tau :\wS \to \bF _2$, which is the compositions of the successive contractions the $(-1)$-curves corresponding to the vertices $\bullet$ in the dual graph in Table \ref{list(3)} and that of the proper transform of the branch components such that all curves corresponding to vertices with no label in the dual graph in Table \ref{list(3)} are contracted by $\tau$, according to the type of $\wS$.
+For all remaining cases, we can take a birational morphism $\tau :\wS \to \bF _2$, which is the compositions of the successive contractions of the $(-1)$-curves corresponding to the vertices $\bullet$ in the dual graph in Table \ref{list(3)} and that of the proper transform of the branch components such that all curves corresponding to vertices with no label in the dual graph in Table \ref{list(3)} are contracted by $\tau$, according to the type of $\wS$.
 Note that, by construction, $\tau$ is defined over $k$.
 Moreover, the image of the reduced curves corresponding to all vertices of this dual graph via $\tau$ is the union of either $M + F + C_2$ or $M + C_3$, where $M$ is the $(-2)$-curve on $\bF _2$, $F$ is a closed fiber of the $\bP ^1$-bundle $\bF _2 \to \bP ^1_k$ and $C_n$ is a rational curve on $\bF _2$ with $C_n \sim M+nF$ for $n=2,3$.
 Notice that these curves on $\bF _2$ are in one-to-one correspondence to these vertices with a label of this dual graph.
-For all cases, $\bF _2$ contains the cylinder, whose this boundary contains above union, by Lemma \ref{cylinder F2}.
-Thus, we see that $S$ contains a cylinder by an argument similar to above argument.
+For all cases, $\bF _2$ contains a cylinder, whose boundary includes the above union of curves, by Lemma \ref{cylinder F2}.
+Thus, we see that $S$ contains a cylinder by an argument similar to the above.